portive/slate-plugin/docs/guides/04-customizing-images.md

 })
 ```

-Now let's take a look at the `createImageBlock` method we passed into the `createImageFileElement` option:
+Here's the `createImageBlock` method passed to the `createImageFileElement` option:

 ```ts
 export function createImageBlock(